 Academic Programs: Habib University emphasizes an interdisciplinary approach to educate leaders, innovators, and entrepreneurs who can solve the complex, interconnected challenges of contemporary societies and develop novel, indigenous ways to benefit society.
 The School of Science and Engineering and the School of Arts, Humanities and Social Sciences seek to redefine education in Pakistan through innovative programs that blend breadth of knowledge, disciplinary and technical competence, and collaborative, experiential learning.
 The academic programs foster independent inquiry, creative thought, and hone the skills necessary to effectively develop and communicate pioneering ideas.

-Major Programs: Computer Science, Social Development and Policy, Computer Science, Electrical Engineering.
+Major Programs: Social Development and Policy, Communication and Design, Comparative Humanities, Computer Science, Electrical Engineering, Computer Engineering.

-Minor Programs: Languages and Literatures (Comparative Literature, English Literature, Regional Languages and Literatures – Urdu, Sindhi), Comparative Liberal Studies (Philosophy, History, Religious Studies), Integrated Science and Mathematics (Mathematics and Physics).
+Minor Programs: Languages and Literatures (Comparative Literature, English Literature, Regional Languages and Literatures – Urdu, Sindhi), Comparative Humanities (Philosophy, History, Religious Studies), Integrated Science and Mathematics (Mathematics and Physics) visit here.